Samleo8/112AnimalRacers/ProjectProposal.md

         Handles racecar with calculations/functions for positioning, rotations, speeds and acceleration.
 Also handles friction and collision with Racetrack/walls and floors.
         Handles the passenger too.
 Purposely made to be scalable for future customisability
     |
-    |-- Racetrack.py (TODO)
+    |-- Racetrack.py
         Racetrack Class: Subclass of Obj3D.
-        Handles racetrack by housing collision solids, and is made through generation of bricks/walls and a floor
+        Handles racetrack by housing collision solids, and is made through dynamic generation of bricks/walls and a floor Generated from self-defined .track file
     |
     |-- Enemy.py (TODO)
         Enemy Class: Subclass of Obj3D.
 Contains subclasses of enemy types.
 Note that enemies here are more like obstacles and are different from enemy cars.